trussworks/terraform-aws-health-notifications/README.md

+# DEPRECIATION NOTICE
+This module has been deprecated and is no longer maintained.
+Should you need to continue to use it, please fork the repository.
+Thank you.
  Creates an AWS Lambda function to send Slack notification for AWS health events (e.g.,outages). using [truss-aws-tools](https://github.com/trussworks/truss-aws-tools).

 Creates the following resources: